 The campaign was be kicked off with the delivery of the letter below from the six-member TRAA Science Advisory Panel to Governor Gavin Newsom on Tuesday, February 18, 2020 — the 5th Anniversary of the February 18, 2015 Torrance Refinery Explosion.
 It will continue over the next several months with TRAA enlisting elected officials of the affected region, city and neighborhood councils, community organizations, and members of the community to add their voices to call for an investigation.
 TRAA will continue to inform the public of the danger posed by the refineries and the deceptive information and science that they continue to disseminate.
 The TRAA Science Advisory Panel will stand by to assist Atty.
 Gen. Xavier Becerra’s Staff in the investigation.

 Background and Rationale

 The full realization of the hazard of hydrogen fluoride (HF) as an alkylation catalyst in refineries happened in the 1986 Nevada HF release tests conducted for Amoco by Lawrence Livermore National Laboratory under the direction of Dr. Ronald Koopman.
 The results surprised and shocked the engineering community — 100% of the HF liquid released under refinery conditions formed a ground-hugging cloud of aerosol and vapor.
-None fell as liquid to the ground.
+Contrary to what was anticipated, none fell to the ground.
 Watch Dr. Koopman’s illuminating presentation to the AQMD Refinery Committee.

 The refineries’ primary response was an additive they relentlessly and falsely claim results in the majority of an HF release falling to the ground, in spite of the fact that the additive has to be kept at such a low level it is ineffective.